 The NFU submitted a comprehensive response to Defra’s initial call for evidence about the impact of Natural England’s decision to revoke three general licences, pulling together input from hundreds of its members.

-It will also be responding to Defra's latest call for evidence.
+It also responded to Defra's wider consultation in December 2019, including evidence gathered through an NFU member survey.
 The NFU recommends that the new licencing system should be designed in line with five key principles.

 Straightforward: It is vital that general licences are sufficiently certain, clear and unambiguous given that non-compliance may lead to a criminal prosecution.